SoftUni/Programming-Basics-Book-Python-EN/chapter-10-functions.md

 ### Naming of the function’s parameters

 In the naming of the **parameters** of the functions, the same rules apply as for the naming of functions.
-The differences are that it is nice to name a parameter using noun or a pair of adjective and noun, respectively.
-It should be noted that it is a good practice the name of the parameter to hint about its type.
+The differences are that it is nice to name a parameter using a noun or a pair of an adjective and a noun, respectively.
+It should be noted that it is a good practice for the name of the parameter to hint at its type.

 Some examples of **appropriate** naming of parameters:
 *  **`first_name`**